Dannark/Dannark/README.md

 ### Hi there 👋
 I'm Daniel, Android development with experience in native java/Kotlin, React Native and currently studying Flutter.
-I also have experience with game development in Unity and Java.
+I also have experience with game development, python and javascript.

 Right now working on MMO Game with NodeJS for the backend server and Flutter for the mobile.